grafana/k6-template-typescript/README.md

 </div>

-This repository provides a scaffolding project to start using Typescript in your k6 scripts.
+This repository provides a scaffolding project to start using TypeScript in your k6 scripts.

 ## Rationale

 While JavaScript is great for a myriad of reasons, one area where it fall short is type safety and developer ergonomics.
-It's perfectly possible to write javascript code that will look OK and behave OK until a certain condition forces the executor into a faulty branch.
+It's perfectly possible to write JavaScript code that will look OK and behave OK until a certain condition forces the executor into a faulty branch.

-While it, of course, still is possible to shoot yourself in the foot with typescript as well, it's significantly harder.
-Without adding much overhead, Typescript will:
+While it, of course, still is possible to shoot yourself in the foot with TypeScript as well, it's significantly harder.
+Without adding much overhead, TypeScript will:

 - Improve the ability to safely refactor your code.
 - Improve readability and maintainablity.